SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 |Field|Description
 |:--------|:-----
-|Status|May be either *Enabled* or *Disabled*. <br>*Enabled* indicates that: <br> - support user access has been activated globally in the *Management tenant* (see [Administration > Changing Settings > Configuration settings](/users-guide/administration/#config-platform)), <br> - one or more subtenant users have activated support user access. <br>*Disabled* indicates that: <br> - support user access has been deactivated globally in the *Management tenant*, <br> - no subtenant user has currently any active support user access (i.e. as each support user request has either expired or has actively been deactivated).
+|Status|May be either "Enabled" or "Disabled". <br>"Enabled" indicates that: <br>- support user access has been activated globally in the Management tenant (see [Administration > Changing Settings > Configuration settings](/users-guide/administration/#config-platform)),<br>- one or more subtenant users have activated support user access.<br>"Disabled" indicates that: <br>- support user access has been deactivated globally in the Management tenant, <br>- no subtenant user has currently any active support user access (i.e. as each support user request has either expired or has actively been deactivated).
 |Active requests count|The number of requests currently active in the subtenant.
-Only displayed if support user access is not enabled globally in the *Management tenant*.
+Only displayed if support user access is not enabled globally in the Management tenant.
 Shown as a number in a small red dot.
 |Expiry date|Specifies the date on which support user access for the tenant will expire.
 If no date has been specified, the expiry date is set to "No limit".